Dosage Form: capsule, liquid filled

-There have been reports of a serious drug interaction between cyclosporine and the herbal dietary supplement, St. John's Wort.
+There have been reports of a serious drug interaction between cyclosporine and the herbal dietary supplement St. John's Wort.
 This interaction has been reported to produce a marked reduction in the blood concentrations of cyclosporine, resulting in subtherapeutic levels, rejection of transplanted organs, and graft loss.

 Rifabutin is known to increase the metabolism of other drugs metabolized by the cytochrome P-450 system.
 The interaction between rifabutin and cyclosporine has not been studied.
 Care should be exercised when these two drugs are administered concomitantly.B.
 Effect of Cyclosporine on the Pharmacokinetics and/or Safety of Other Drugs or Agents

-Cyclosporine is an inhibitor of CYP3A4 and of the multidrug efflux transporter P-glycoprotein and may increase plasma concentrations of comedications that are substrates of CYP3A4 or P-glycoprotein or both.
+Cyclosporine is an inhibitor of CYP3A4 and of multiple drug efflux transporters (e.g., P-glycoprotein) and may increase plasma concentrations of comedications that are substrates of CYP3A4, P-glycoprotein or organic anion transporter proteins.

 See the full prescribing information of the other drug for further information and specific recommendations.
-The decision on coadministration of cyclosporine with other drugs or agents should be made by the physician following the careful assessment of benefits and risks.
+The decision on coadministration of cyclosporine with other drugs or agents should be made by the healthcare provider following the careful assessment of benefits and risks.

 Severe digitalis toxicity has been seen within days of starting cyclosporine in several patients taking digoxin.
 If digoxin is used concurrently with cyclosporine, serum digoxin concentrations should be monitored.